Revolution A Little Crazy

 Two Brothers Night Cat

 MORE CITRA HOPS!
 Another light bodied brew with a balanced hop profile.
 Light enough to keep you going strong through the whole game, and going through this.

 Jeremy Roenick, a Chicago hockey legend is coming to Binny’s in Evergreen Park.
-He’ll have an epic two hour signing courtesy of Coors Light.
+He’ll have an epic two hour signing.
 Roenick played for the Chicago Blackhawks (1988-1996) during his 18 NHL season career, along with five other major NHL teams.
 More info after the jump.

 Meet Jeremy Roenick

 Thursday, February 27th from 6-8:00pm

 Jeremy will sign your memorabilia and pose for photos*.
 He’ll be accompanied by the Coors Light Girls.
 We’ll have one of our photographers snapping pictures at no additional cost.
 You’ll be able to find the photos here on February 28th.